apache/airflow/generated/PYPI_README.md

 ## Contributing

 Want to help build Apache Airflow?
-Check out our [contributing documentation](https://github.com/apache/airflow/blob/main/CONTRIBUTING.rst).
+Check out our [contributing documentation](https://github.com/apache/airflow/blob/main/contributing-docs/README.rst).

 Official Docker (container) images for Apache Airflow are described in [IMAGES.rst](https://github.com/apache/airflow/blob/main/IMAGES.rst).

+## Voting Policy

+* Commits need a +1 vote from a committer who is not the author
+* When we do AIP voting, both PMC member's and committer's `+1s` are considered a binding vote.

 ## Who uses Apache Airflow?